Short Bio

 [short summary]

 This work studies the problem of monotonicity testing of Boolean-valued functions over the d-dimensional, n-width hypergrid.
 Prior to this paper the best known testers had query complexity linear in d, and independent of n.
-For the special case of n = 2, it was known that o(d)-query testers are possible by exploiting a beautiful connection to isoperimetric inequalities from the theory of Boolean functions.
+For the special case of n = 2, it was known that o(d)-query testers are possible by exploiting a connection to isoperimetric inequalities for Boolean functions.

 To what extent does this connection extend to hypergrids and can we achieve o(d) query testers?

 In this paper we gave the first tester for the setting of arbitrary n > 2 with query complexity sublinear in d, although with a poly-logarithmic depedendence on n.
-Our tester is non-adaptive and has 1-sided error.
-The main technical contribution is a directed Margulis-style isoperimetric inequality for hypergrids, generalizing an inequality proven by Chakrabarty-Seshadhri (STOC 2013) who obtained the first sublinear in d tester for the hypercube (n = 2) setting.
+The main technical contribution is a directed Margulis-style isoperimetric inequality for hypergrids, generalizing a result from the hypercube setting by Chakrabarty-Seshadhri (STOC 2013).

 |